pulp/plugin_template/README.md

 - [ ] Plugin django app is defined using PulpAppConfig as a parent
 - [ ] Plugin entry point is defined
-- [ ] pulpcore-plugin is specified as a requirement in setup.py
 - [ ] Necessary models/serializers/viewsets are defined.
 At a minimum:
     - [ ] models for plugin content type, remote, publisher
     - [ ] serializers for plugin content type, remote, publisher